 The M&S Archive was established in 1984, the year of our 100th anniversary.
 Over the next 30 years the archive was used for information and evidence, and stored in various M&S locations.

 2009 marked another big birthday for M&S – 125 years.
 It was an ideal opportunity to open the archive collection up to the public, so an exhibition was planned.
-Marks in Time opened in the Parkinson Building, University of Leeds, featuring previously unseen items and revealing the breadth and depth of the M&S story, it was a huge success.
+The exhibition, titled Marks in Time, opened in the Parkinson Building, University of Leeds, featuring previously unseen items and revealing the breadth and depth of the M&S story, it was a huge success.

 The archive is a vital part of the business, supporting internal teams and departments ranging from product design and development, to legal enquiries, to informing development of our corporate values and celebrating our people through long service awards and store anniversaries.